tinnova-dev/itau-hacka-finops-web/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Deployment to AWS ECS

+This project is configured to automatically build, push, and deploy to Amazon ECS when changes are pushed to the main branch.

+### Deployment Process

+1. When code is pushed to the main branch, a GitHub Actions workflow is triggered
+2. The workflow builds a Docker image of the application
+3. The image is pushed to Amazon ECR (Elastic Container Registry)
+4. The application is deployed to Amazon ECS (Elastic Container Service)

+### Deployment Files

+- `Dockerfile` - Defines how the application is containerized
+- `.github/workflows/deploy.yml` - GitHub Actions workflow for CI/CD
+- `.aws/task-definition.json` - ECS task definition

+### Manual Deployment

+You can also manually trigger the deployment workflow from the GitHub Actions tab by clicking "Run workflow".

 ## What technologies are used for this project?

 This project is built with: